 FR

-One on One with Charlotte Grad
+One on one with Charlotte Grad

 In 2018, Charlotte Grad was among the first Canadian lymphoma patients to receive access to CAR T-cell therapy.
 Now, in anticipation of celebrating five years in remission, she chooses to embrace every opportunity to advocate for the innovative treatment that saved her life.